LSSTDESC/Twinkles/doc/Cookbook/Sims_phoSimGen.md

 source setup/declare_eups.sh
 ```
 to declare this package location and name to the `eups` database with a tag given by your user name.
 This step will not required to be repeated.

-Now, there are scripts that use the OpSim output which is a sqlite database of ~ 4 GB size representing a simulated LSST Survey.
-If you do not already have access to one of these databases, they can be downloaded from [here](https://www.lsst.org/scientists/simulations/opsim/opsim-survey-data).
-Once you have downloaded an OpSim simulated survey, you can point Twinkles toward it by copying the file `setup/setup_location_templates.sh` to `setup/setup_locations.sh` and set the value of the OpSimDir to suit their needs.

 After you have done this, everytime you want to work with Twinkles in a new SHELL, you have to setup Twinkles.
 Once you have `eups` database loaded in that SHELL, you can source the
 script